Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Where the ships of the past make history & the 1914 built MV Doulos Story

-Photographs on ssmaritime and associate pages are by the author or from the author’s private collection.
-In addition there are some images that have been provided by Shipping Companies and private photographers or collectors.
-Credit is given to all contributors.
-However, there are some photographs provided to me without details regarding the photographer/owner concerned.
-I hereby invite if owners of these images would be so kind to make them-selves known to me (my email address may be found on www.ssmaritime.com only), in order that due credit may be given.
-I know what it is like, I have seen a multitude of my own photographs on other sites, yet these individuals either refuse to provide credit or remove them when asked, knowing full well that there is no legal comeback when it comes to the net.
-However, let us show these charlatans up and do the right thing at all times and give credit where credit is due!
+Photographs on ssmaritime and associate pages are either by the author or from the author’s private collection.
+In addition there are some images and photographs that have been provided by Shipping Companies or private photographers or collectors.
+Credit is given to all contributors, however, there are some photographs provided to me without details regarding the photographer or owner concerned.
+Therefore, I hereby invite if owners of these images would be so kind to make them-selves known to me (my email address can be found at the bottom of the page on www.ssmaritime.com), in order that due credit may be given.

-ssMaritime is owned and © Copyright 2011/12 - by Reuben Goossens - All Rights Reserved
+ssMaritime is owned & © Copyright by Reuben Goossens - All Rights Reserved